 The physical abuse is not just hitting.
 Abuse can also be kicking, shoving, pushing, pulling hair, throwing things, scaring or following you, or keeping you from freely coming and going.
 It can even include physical abuse of the family pets.

 Keep in mind that the abuse in domestic violence does not have to be physical.
 Abuse can be verbal (spoken), emotional, or psychological.
 You do not have to be physically hit to be abused.
 Often, abuse takes many forms, and abusers use a combination of tactics to control and have power over the person being abused.
+The next step after a spousal battery charge is usually a request for a temporary restraining order (TRO) by the victim.

 Common Domestic Violence Charges: